buerokratt/Ruuter/samples/steps/assign-variables.md

 # Assign Step

-The assign step allows to assign different types of variables, and in its most basic form, looks like this:
+The assign step allows to assign different types of variables.

 ```
 assign_step: